What Is Artificial Intelligence for Social Media?

-However, that doesn’t mean marketers can’t leverage AI for social media.
-In fact, AI is being used in many commercially available social media marketing tools across a number of use cases.
+However, that doesn't mean marketers can't leverage AI for social media.
+In fact, there are many commercially available artificial intelligence social media monitoring and marketing tools across a number of use cases.

 Here are a few of the top ways social media marketers can start using AI, machine learning, and intelligent automation technologies.